pipedrive/kardia/README.md

 Kardia
 ======

-A humane process status API module to expose any operational/internal indicators of any Node.js process for status aggregation and monitoring.
+A humane service status API module to expose any operational/internals of any Node.js microservice / process.
 JSON format over HTTP protocol.
+Perfect for further aggregation and consumption from a larger set of services that all expose their internals using the Kardia interface.

 [![NPM version](https://badge.fury.io/js/kardia.svg)](http://badge.fury.io/js/kardia)

 Why?
 ====

-When running several Node.js based processes across different servers like we do here at Pipedrive, we discovered it becomes increasingly difficult to monitor the state of different internal variables inside these processes.
+When running several Node.js based microservices across large number of hosts/containers like we do here at Pipedrive, we discovered it becomes increasingly difficult to monitor the state of different internal variables inside these processes.

-To address this, we created a common status API interface which we consume and analyze centrally, with all Node.js processes on all servers exposing their internal status using Kardia.
+To address this, we created a common status API interface which we consume and analyze centrally, with all Node.js services on all hosts exposing their internal status using Kardia format.

 * A common interface (JSON over HTTP) that can be consumed in a ton of different ways
 * Human-readable out of the box